DS-100/sp20/calendar.md

 To accommodate students' shifting demands, we will be condensing our discussion sections and eliminating those with less attendance.
 In substitution, we will be posting discussion video walkthroughs on the **syllabus** page.

+### Office Hours and Discussion Sections For Students in non-US Timezones

+To accommodate students no longer in the US, we are currently providing a few office hours and one discussion section catering to those in non-US timezones.
+To see all of those sections in the calendar below, please make sure to look at the very top and scroll all the way to the bottom.
+We have also listed them here (in Pacific Daylight Time):
+- Office Hours:
+  - 11pm - 12am, Tuesday, GSI: Ishaan
+  - 12am - 1am, Wednesday, GSI: Ishaan
+- Discussions:
+  - 12am - 1am, Saturday, GSI: Ishaan

 <a name = 'oh'></a>

 ## Online Office Hours and Discussions